theodorewahle/workshop-ws-04-16-static-gen/README.md

 You should see this: `jekyll 3.8.5`

-## Part 1: Using Jekyll Templates to Build a Static Site
+## Use Case #1: Using Jekyll Templates to Build a Static Site

-* Try a fully set-up jekyll template
+Let's say you want to create a static site from scratch.
+Jekyll's templates allow you to quickly generate a static site.
+And now, we're going to do just that.

+1. Use the command line to make a new directory.
+You will be placing all the files for your static site into this directory.

+* `mkdir [insert_your_directory_name]`

-* In terminal/git bash `cd` into your preferred directory
+2. `cd` into your newly created directory.

+3. Create your Jekyll site with the following command:

-* `jekyll new tester`
+* `jekyll new template_site`

+4. `cd` into the directory with your new site:

-* `cd tester`
+* `cd template_site`

+5. Host it locally!

 * `jekyll serve`

-* Voila!
-You have a basic jekyll site you can tweak
+6. Visit localhost:4000 to check out your new site!

 ![](img/Capture.PNG)

+And, voila!
+You now have a basic Jekyll site you can tweak at your own leisure.

+## Use Case #2: Using Jekyll to Turn a Pre-Existing Site into a Static Site

 #### 1. Create a site
   * Create a new directory for your site and name it whatever you'd like.
 Don't forget to initialize a Git repository.